-Do not smoke marijuana in public places
+Do not smoke weed in public places

-Buying and smoking marijuana is allowed ONLY at the coffeeshops.
+Buying and smoking weed is allowed ONLY at the coffeeshops.
 But don’t mistake them for the regular coffee shops or cafes.
 If you are planning to grab a coffee, you will have to visit a cafe and not a coffeeshop.
-Also, you are not allowed to smoke cigarettes inside the coffeeshops, and most of them don’t serve alcohol and food.
+Also, you are not allowed to smoke tobacco inside the coffeeshops, and most of them don’t serve alcohol and food.
 They have a cosy, relaxing atmosphere to enjoy soft drugs – without mixing them with alcohol or cigarettes.

 Don’t ever buy drugs offered to you from the street dealers.
 More than that, heavy drugs are ILLEGAL in the Netherlands.
 Buying hard drugs like cocaine or ecstasy from street dealers in Amsterdam is both illegal and dangerous.

 One of the most popular neighbourhoods of Amsterdam is the Red Light District.
 As it is the oldest area in the city, it’s full of historical buildings, scenic canals and beautiful alleys.
 But a fascinating attraction is sex industry workers, standing right in the showcases.
 Never take photos or videos of sex workers.
 It is strictly prohibited in this area.
 You’re not allowed to take photos in order to protect the identities of the sex workers.
 Their security will take away your camera, and things could get confrontational.

 Don’t stand or walk on the biking lane